“Without elegance of the heart, there is no elegance.” Yves Saint-Laurent

 Who the hell could do something so evil?
 Trying to destroy my life, my husband’s life but also indirectly affect my family and my in-laws?

-After the sad events in France (Paris, Nice, Rouen), I couldn’t stop thinking about an act of terrorism on love.
+After the sad events in France (terrorism in Paris, Nice, Rouen), I couldn’t stop thinking about an act of terrorism on love.
 However Love always conquers, the interview with the immigration was perfectly fine and the day after I received the good news about my visa, the process was even quicker thanks to my “bitch”.

 But why the hell can women be so bitchy?
 Did they cultivate that?
 Why can’t they embrace their femininity and act elegantly?